aws-samples/dcv-extension-sdk-samples/README.md

 The setup_protobuf.bat script is just an utility that performs what described at  https://github.com/protocolbuffers/protobuf/tree/main/src#c-protobuf---windows and https://github.com/microsoft/vcpkg#quick-start-windows

+### Rust example (Virtual Channels)

+Project dcvextension-rs.
+This example shows the following:

+* Build an extension for macOS, Linux, and Windows
+* Compiling extensions.proto into a Rust set of definitions
+* Setting up and exchange data over a virtual channel

 ### C# example (Geometry)

 Project DcvExtensionGeometryCS